Best beach day ideas in The Hague.

 The Hague beach fireworks

 In the third week of August every summer, a fireworks festival (vuurwerkfestival) is usually held on Scheveningen Beach, at the pier.
 Thousands of spectators come to ‘ooh’ and ‘aah’ across three evenings of brilliant noise and colour.
 The festival is actually a contest, with competing teams from several countries vying for a trophy, which is awarded on the third evening.
 Come early and bring a blanket for the Scheveningen fireworks display, one of the best things to do on The Hague beach.
-A smaller, but no less impressive, winter fireworks event is also across several evenings in December.
+A smaller, but no less impressive, winter fireworks event also taks place across several evenings in December.